leo-editor/leo-editor/leo/doc/importers.md

             self.add_line(p, line)
         prev_state = new_state
 ```

-**Summary**

-Skip counts allow pattern matching to be done naturally.
-Without them, pattern matching becomes much more complex.

-The new coding pattern encourages *multi-line* pattern matching.
-This can drastically simplify code.

 ##The python importer must count brackets
 The Python importer must count parens, curly-brackets and square-brackets.
 Keeping track of indentation is not enough, because of code such as this: